 As described above, the Board of Directors has general oversight responsibility with respect to risk management and exercises appropriate oversight to ensure that risks are not viewed in isolation and are appropriately controlled.
 The Company's compensation programs are designed to work within this system of oversight and control, and the Board considers whether these compensation programs reward reasonable risk-taking and achieve the proper balance between the desire to appropriately reward employees and protecting the Company.

-At the Annual Meeting a vote will be taken on a proposal to approve the election of the two (2) Class III director nominees.
+At the Annual Meeting a vote will be taken on a proposal to approve the election of Class II director nominee.

-PROPOSAL NO. 1 ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS